infor-design/enterprise-wc/src/components/ids-color-picker/README.md

 - `value` {string} Sets the value attribute to displayed the color of selected `value="#b94e4e"`
 - `label` {string} Sets the label attribute which will be displayed above the color picker web component `label="Color Picker"`
 - `disabled` {boolean} Sets the disabled attribute which will disabled the entire color picker web component `disabled="true"` Valid values are 'true' | 'false'
-- `readyonly` {boolean} Sets the readonly attribute.
+- `readonly` {boolean} Sets the readonly attribute.
 Valid values are 'true' | 'false'
+- `labels` {boolean} If true, the color-swatchs will display labels instead of the hex-values.
+Valid values are 'true' | 'false'
+- `tooltips` {boolean} If true, the color-swatchs will display tooltips on mouseover.
+Valid values are 'true' | 'false'
+- `validate` {string} set the validation rule `required`.
 - `mode` {string} Sets the theme mode
 - `version` {string} Sets the theme version